 What was the funniest episode(s) you’ve experienced in your career?

 I have quite a few funny moments that have happened on stage, but one that will always stick with me is when I was performing a piece called ‘The Little Circus’, aged 11, and midway through the dance, my ballet slipper flew off and landed in the audience.
-I then had to complete the ballet without one shoe!
+I then had to complete the ballet wearing one shoe!

 Who would you most like to share the stage with (living or dead)?